l-Shane-l/l-Shane-l.github.io/index.md

 ## Welcome to my GitHub Page

 Welcome to my site, Its a bit bare at the moment but I will be adding to it in the coming weeks.
 Ive been working on some really exciting opensource projects recently and I can wait to start sharing the results.
-You can see demos of the projects on my instagram i post there the most. https://www.instagram.com/lxl.anthony.lxl/
+You can see demos of the projects on my instagram i post there the most.
+[My instagram]([https://link-url-here.org](https://www.instagram.com/lxl.anthony.lxl/))

 ### Beatspeak